According to the American Pet Products Association, 47% of households own at least one dog.

 In Eden Prairie, it’s not uncommon to see residents walk their dog companions around the block, on park trails or at dog parks.
 Most families describe these pets as part of the family.
 Our City encourages responsible pet ownership.

-All dogs 6 months and older are required to be licensed with the City of Eden Prairie.
-Dog licenses cost $20 and owners are required to show proof of rabies vaccination when applying.
-The licenses run on a calendar year and are issued for a two-year cycle.
-Licenses can be purchased by mail or in person at the City Center.
+All dogs 6 months and older living in Eden Prairie are required to be licensed with the City.
+Owners are required to show proof of rabies vaccination when applying.
+Dog licenses cost $20 and run on a calendar year.
+They are issued for a two-year cycle and can be purchased by mail or in person at the City Center.

 Like most cities, Eden Prairie has a leash law.
 Pets are required to be on a leash, not to exceed 6 feet in length, when they are off their owner's property.
-If your dog loves to run free, visit one of Eden Prairie’s Off-Leash Dog Exercise Areas.
+If your dog loves to run free, visit one of Eden Prairie’s dog parks.

 Under Minnesota State Statute, domestic animals that have bitten or demonstrated aggression must be investigated to determine if that animal is a threat to the public's safety.
 Eden Prairie Police conduct these investigations and make dangerous animal declarations based on the severity of the incident, including serious bites and unprovoked aggressive behavior.

 Information about dangerous dogs living in Eden Prairie can be found on the Dangerous Dogs Map.

 - All dangerous dogs living in Eden Prairie must be registered as such with Hennepin County.